There are times when you will probably want to change a live survey in your system: branding changes, wording changes, question changes, etc.

 3. Add a new set of invite/reminder emails.

-Do not edit the "default" as this may change the live survey invite/reminders.
+Do not edit the "default" or the invites with the same name as the live campaign.
+This will change the live survey invite/reminders.
 Instead make sure you first "Add" a new invite/reminder set.
 Then you can go ahead and edit them.

-Also don't edit the live invite emails for your campaign -- you should not be editing the same named invites as shows in your live Active Campaign.
+Remember you should not be editing the same named invites as shows in your Active Campaign.

 Now go ahead and make any wording, branding and logo changes to the Invites and reminders that you like.